uttaravadina/exercises/js-exercises/sum-fibs-memoized/README.md

 **Part 1: Write a function `sumFibs` to calculate fibonacci sum**

-Given a positive integer num, return the sum of all odd Fibonacci numbers that are less than or equal to num.
+Given a positive integer num, return the sum of all **ODD** Fibonacci numbers that are less than or equal to num.
 The first two numbers in the Fibonacci sequence are 1 and 1.
 Every additional number in the sequence is the sum of the two